 The process for completing a split rotation is as follows:

-- If a student cannot complete the second month of a two-month rotation, due to the above stated circumstances, the student will receive an INCOMPLETE for the first month and will have no more than 12 months to complete the second month for credit.
+- If a student cannot complete the second block of a two block rotation, due to the above stated circumstances, the student will receive an INCOMPLETE for the first block and will have no more than one year to complete the second block for credit.

-- After completion of second month of two-month rotation, the student has four months to take and pass the Subject exam.
+- After completion of second block of two-block rotation, the student has four blocks to take and pass the Subject exam.